Using the CMS Portal FAQ

 Why doesn't the Portal allow me to claim interest prior to the complaint lodgement date?

 Currently CMS Portal can only calculate interest from the date a complaint is filed.
-Where a party wishes to claim interest prior to the filing date (purusuant to Section 58 of the Supreme Court Act 1958), please take the document to the proper venue and lodge over the counter.
+If a party is seeking interest calculated prior to the filing date, for an application listed below, they will need to file over the counter at the proper venue.

 Does CMS Portal auto-generate a Notice to defendant - Form 1 for a defendant who is interstate?